Morean War: Operations in western Greece (1684)

 The Venetians then crossed onto the mainland region of Acarnania.
 The offshore island of Petalas was occupied on 10 August by Count Niccolo di Strassoldo and Angelo Delladecima.
 Reinforced with volunteers, mostly from Cephalonia, the Venetians then captured the towns of Aitoliko and Missolonghi.
-Arvanite (Orthodox Albanian) leaders from across Epirus, from Himarra and Souli and the armatoloi captains of Acarnania and Agrafa, had contacted the Venetians with proposals for a common cause; with the Venetian advance, a general rising occurred in the area of Valtos and Xiromero.
+Greek leaders from across Epirus, from Himarra and Souli and the armatoloi captains of Acarnania and Agrafa, had contacted the Venetians with proposals for a common cause; with the Venetian advance, a general rising occurred in the area of Valtos and Xiromero.
 Muslim villages were attacked, looted, and torched, and Ottoman rule collapsed across western Continental Greece.
 By the end of the month the Ottomans only held on to the coastal fortresses of Preveza and Vonitsa.
-The Venetian fleet launched several raids along the coast of Epirus up to Igoumenitsa and even on the north-western coast of the Peloponnese, near Patras, before launching a concerted effort to capture the castle of Preveza on 21 September.
+The Venetian fleet engaged in raids along the coast of Epirus up to Igoumenitsa and even on the north-western coast of the Peloponnese, near Patras, before launching a concerted effort to capture the castle of Preveza on 21 September.
 The castle surrendered after eight days, and Vonitsa was captured by Delladecima's men a few days later.
 At the end of autumn, Morosini appointed Delladecima as military governor of the region stretching from the Gulf of Ambracia to the river Acheloos.
-Already in this early part of the war, the Venetians began suffering great casualties on account of disease; Count Strasoldo was one of them.
+Already in this early part of the war, the Venetians began suffering great casualties on account of disease; Count Strassoldo was one of them.
 These early successes were important for the Venetians because they secured their communications with Venice, denied to the Ottomans the possibility of moving troops through the area, and provided a springboard for possible future conquests on the Greek mainland.